PouyaGohari/Divide-and-Conquer/README.md

 # Divide-and-Conquer
-Three different questions solved with devide and conquer
+Three different questions solved with divide and conquer